-William Hill Casino is an online casino with games supplied by Playtech.
+William Hill Casino is an online casino with games supplied by Ash Gaming, Playtech, and Red Tiger Gaming.
 It is operated by WHG (International) Limited and is registered under the jurisdictions of Gibraltar and United Kingdom.
-Last updated: July 4, 2017.
+Last Updated: December 7, 2021.

 William Hill Casino is operated by the famous William Hill Company that was established in 1934 in the United Kingdom.
 This company specialises in betting and legal off-track wagering and has a wealth of experience from which to draw upon.
 It was all the more surprising then to find that William Hill aligned itself with a company renowned for its dodgy conduct in the online casino industry - and its subsequent actions were enough for us to slap a warning on this casino and recommend players look elsewhere.

 William Hill slid into oblivion when engaging in a joint venture with Playtech in 2008, transitioning from a Cryptologic operation over to Playtech's platform in 2009.
 This resulted in the quite incredible decision to hand over the keys to William Hill's online casino operations to the same Israeli Playtech subsidiary group responsible for the notorious cPays group of casinos (later known as Affiliates United).
 These included such houses of ill repute as Joyland Casino, EuroGrand Casino, and 32 Vegas, which was later renamed to 21 Nova Casino after losing a legal battle with 32 Red.
 The group was renowned for its poor treatment of players, unethical business conduct, heavy engagement in spamming, and ripping off of webmasters engaged in its various affiliate programs.